The Irish language is a rich and historical language that has been native to the Irish tongue for thousands of years.

 “Under the shelter of each other, people survive.”
 A very Irish tradition is to look after one another, and this proverb champions this idea.

 “Encourage young people and they will get there.”
 A famous saying across Ireland, this is a visionary message that tells us our young people, who are the future, will do well, so long as we do our bit to help them along the way.

-1. “Is fearr Gaeilge briste, ná Béarla cliste”
+1. “Is fearr Gaeilge bhriste, ná Béarla cliste”

 You may have heard this famous saying, which translates to “Broken Irish is better than clever English.”
 It is a call to maintain the Irish heritage and language, and a cry to everyone to speak Irish whenever they can, no matter how well they can speak the language.

-Ireland has a lot to offer, from its landscape and cities to its sports and history, and its native language is no exception.
+Ireland has a lot to offer, from the friendly Irish people to its landscape and cities to its sports and history, and its native language is no exception.
 In just a single sentence, Irish proverbs and their meanings can teach you a lot, and you are sure to come away wiser.